Updated May 28, 2026 with current Raven and Bear pricing.

 Bear has themes, export formats, encrypted notes, OCR search, polished attachment handling, and a long track record.
 If you use those every day, Bear may still be the right app.

-Claude, Cursor, and MCP filesystem tools work best against files.
-Raven gives them a normal Markdown vault instead of an app database that needs exporting.
+Claude, Codex, Cursor, and local MCP clients work best against files.
+Raven gives them a normal Markdown vault, plus Companion for permissioned Raven-aware edits.

 Pick Bear for hashtag-first organization.

 Bear's tag system is core to the product.
-Raven uses folders, search, templates, tasks, Journal notes, and wiki-style backlinks instead.
+Raven uses folders, search, tasks, Journal notes, tables, and wiki-style backlinks instead.

 Raven vs Bear, side by side.